-A walking tour guide for the Architectural Institute of British Columbia (AIBC) while doing his thesis in 2000, Sean has continued to contribute to both the provincial regulator and the RAIC Metro Vancouver Chapter.
-He is the chair of the Metro Vancouver Network of the RAIC, as well as Treasurer of the AIBC, where he is serving his third term on Council.
+Sean served as a walking tour guide for the Architectural Institute of British Columbia (AIBC) while doing his thesis in 2000 and has continued to contribute to both the provincial regulator and the RAIC Metro Vancouver Network.

-In addition, Sean has been an organizer and professional advisor for architectural ideas competitions in Metro Vancouver, including 100 Mile House, re:think Housing, poto:type, FormShift, and TownShift.
-He occasionally writes for Canadian Architect and Spacing Magazine.
+In addition, Sean has been an organizer and professional advisor for several architectural ideas competitions in Metro Vancouver, including 100 Mile House, re: think Housing, poto:type, FormShift, and TownShift.
+He occasionally writes for Canadian Architect and Spacing.

 Sean is a mentor for both the AIBC Intern Architect Program and the RAIC Syllabus.